forseti-security/forseti-security/google/cloud/security/inventory/README.md

     $ export GOOGLE_APPLICATION_CREDENTIALS="<path to your service account key>"
     ```

-As long as your virtualenv is activated, then you can be in any directory to invoke the console script:
+After running setup.py, as long as your virtualenv is activated, then you can be in any directory to invoke the console script:

 ```sh
 $ forseti_inventory